How to Make Cork Stamps

 P.S. — We love making gifts!
 You can find all the posts in this series here.

-13 thoughts on “The Perfect Gift: Cork Stamps”
+13 thoughts on “How to Make Cork Stamps”

 1. I’m always scared to self-make and stamps because I doubt my carving skills.
 Yours look great!!
 Like the idea of cutting foam and pasting it on the cork, seems easier than directly carving the cork